mbachem/aikimatrix/README.md

 Start developing with **VsCode Online**: https://vscode.dev/github/mbachem/aikimatrix

-Please note the GPL 3.0 license: Downloading, publishing, editing, etc. is permitted as long as you link to the original sources and publish your changes under the GPL v3 license.
+Please note the GPL v3 license: Downloading, publishing, editing, etc. is granted as long as you link to the original sources and publish your own changes under the GPL v3 license.

 Siblings / Forks / others
 =========================